-French Immersion registration will take place from January 17 - February 7, 2020
+Registration will take place from January 20 - February 6, 2023.

 Families registering students who do not currently attend a YRDSB school will need to complete full registration paperwork at their designated FI school.
-Information required for registration includes:
+Please contact the school to make an appointment.

 Proof of child’s age (Birth Certificate/Passport)

 Any legal documents related to custody arrangements if applicable

 Proof of Residency of the student - two documents, one from each of the categories below showing the home address;

 Category A - notice of tax assessment, current rental/lease agreement, agreement to purchase including proof of purchase provided before the pupil attends the school, or property tax bill, and

 Category B - utility bill, bank statement or other official document.

 YRDSB’s FI Accommodation Plan provides long-term consistency and equity of access to all students in York Region and will enable YRDSB to continue to offer the FI program to all who wish to enroll.
 The FI program will be offered in Dual Track or Single Track settings, in a variety of configurations.
-In order to meet community needs and optimize available space in our schools, a community's Grade 1-8 FI program may be provided over more than one school during the course of a student's FI education.
+To meet community needs and optimize available space in our schools, a community's Grade 1-8 FI program may be provided over more than one school during the course of a student's FI education.
 This will allow flexibility in addressing community needs and the opportunity to use existing space in schools.